hpcarcher/2014-09-16-imperial/archer/sessions/Test.md

 Answer: the meta-data. `diff` is too simplistic now.

-Workaround 0 use shell commands to slice out problematic lines.
-But, files may have too complex a structure for simple manipulations.
+Use shell commands to slice out problematic lines.
+But, files may have too complex a structure for this to work.

-Typically want fine-grained tests of equality between data files, using information about the file content and structure.
-Discriminate between syntactic and semantic content.
+Want finer-grained tests of equality between data files, using information about the file content and structure, and to discriminate between syntactic and semantic content.

-Principle applies not only when comparing data files en masse but also when testing components at any level of granularity.

 When 0.1 + 0.2 == 3.00000000004
 -------------------------------